opendistro-for-elasticsearch/sql/docs/user/beyond/partiql.rst

 Introduction
 ============

 PartiQL is a SQL-compatible query language that makes it easy and efficient to query semi-structured and nested data regardless of data format.
-For now our OpenDistro For Elasticsearch SQL plugin is partially compatible with PartiQL specification.
-More support and integration will be provided in future.
+For now our implementation is only partially compatible with PartiQL specification and more support will be provided in future.

 Test Data
 =========